LeBron James NBA Preview vs. the Spurs

 LeBron James Insights vs. the Spurs

-- This season, James has made 9.5 shots per game, which accounts for 20.8% of his team's total makes.

-- He's put up 5.8 threes per game, or 17.8% of his team's shots from beyond the arc this season.
+- He's made 2.2 threes per game, or 18.6% of his team's makes from beyond the arc this season.

-- James' opponents, the Spurs, have a neutral offensive tempo, averaging 105.3 possessions per game, while his Lakers average 103.0 per game, third-highest among NBA teams.
+- James' opponents, the Spurs, have a neutral offensive tempo, averaging 105.6 possessions per game, while his Lakers average 103.3 per game, fourth-highest among NBA teams.

-- On defense, the Spurs have conceded 121.4 points per contest, which is 27th-best in the league.
+- Defensively, the Spurs are 27th in the NBA, conceding 121.4 points per game.

-- On the glass, the Spurs are 28th in the league, conceding 46.1 rebounds per game.
+- On the glass, the Spurs have given up 46.1 rebounds per contest, which puts them 28th in the league.

-- Looking at assists, the Spurs are 26th in the NBA, giving up 27.9 per contest.
+- Looking at assists, the Spurs are 28th in the league, giving up 28.0 per game.

-- In terms of 3-pointers, the Spurs are ranked 28th in the league, conceding 14.1 makes per game.
+- Allowing 14.1 made 3-pointers per game, the Spurs are the 28th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!